cfpb/design-system/docs/pages/video.md

   ### Framing

   Always look at the whole frame.
-Try to not to film a subject directly in the middle of a shot.
-Make sure to look at the top, bottom, left, right and each corner of the frame when composing an image.
-Your goals should be to never crop the image in post.
+Try not to film a subject directly in the middle of a shot.
+Make sure to look at the top, bottom, left, right, and each corner of the frame when composing an image.
+Your goal should be to never crop the image in post.
 It should be framed correctly in camera.
 A video with ***perfect*** framing would mean each frame, if frozen, would appear as a well-composed photograph.

   | Term                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | Example                                                                                                                                                                                             |